-September 30, 2023 Plan Category Number of Securities to Be Issued upon Exercise of Outstanding Options, Warrants, and Rights De Issued upon Exercise of Outstanding ptions, Warrants, Weighted-Average Exercise Price of Outstanding Options, Warrants, Equity compensation plans approved by security holders (1) 349,613 - 1,175,032 Equity compensation plans not approved by security holders - Total 349,613 1,175,032
+September 30, 2024 Plan Category Number of Securities to Be Issued upon Exercise of Outstanding Options, Warrants, and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants, and Rights Number of Securities Available for Future Issuance Under Equity Compensation Plans (2) Equity compensation plans approved by security holders (1) 387,694 - 3,671,300 Equity compensation plans not approved by security holders - - Total 387,694 3,671,300

 - (1) Securities to be issued pursuant to outstanding RSUs that vest over four years at a rate of 25% per year, for which the weighted average exercise price is zero. - (2) Excludes securities to be issued upon the vesting of outstanding RSUs.
-The maximum number of shares of common stock that may be issued under the Omnibus Plan is 50% of our outstanding common stock, or 3,835,550 shares, as of the end of fiscal year 2023.
+The maximum number of shares of common stock that may be issued under the Omnibus Plan is 3,835,000 shares.

 ITEM 13.
-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS AND DIRECTOR INDEPENDENCE
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS, AND DIRECTOR INDEPENDENCE